 Aristotle said, “We are what we repeatedly do.
 Excellence, therefore, is not an act, but a habit.”
 How do we make excellence a habit?

 Engage, attract and recognize.
 We need to engage our many talented and passionate physicians and support team members and foster their enthusiasm for our mission.
 We need to attract more and more people who share our desire for excellence in all that we do.
 And we need to recognize those who are extraordinary examples of excellence for the rest of us.

 The pursuit of excellence is not unique—especially in healthcare.
 Many healthcare organizations tout excellence as a value.
 What makes RP’s pursuit unique?

 Certainly we are not the only organization pursuing excellence, but I would say that excellence doesn’t happen by accident or just because you say you want to be excellent.
 On the other hand, most people and organizations are capable of excellence, but it takes a sustained commitment from both physician and support team leaders to foster the engagement and passion required to achieve the extraordinary.
 We hope to lead the way in our field in this regard and to serve as an example to others in the healthcare system overall.

 Rich Whitney is CEO and Chairman of Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. Follow him on Twitter at @RichWhitneyRP.
-For the latest news from RP, follow along our website and on Twitter, LinkedIn and Instagram.
+For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.